 Protecting Yourself From A Scholarship Scam:

-You should also consider using something like Cappex to see if the scholarship actually exists.
-Cappex is a website that has a database of a lot of scholarships that are considered legitimate.
+You should also consider using something like “Cappex”, to see if the scholarship actually exists.
+“Cappex” is a website that has a database of tons of pre-existing of scholarships that are considered legitimate.
 In fact, every scholarship that applies to be on the database must undergo a very strict process before being approved for listing.
-If this so-called scholarship is not on the list, then you should err on the side of caution and ignore it.
+If this so-called scholarship is not on the list, then you should be on the side of caution, and ignore it.

 My Final Conclusion:

 Scam victims aren’t usually older people.
 They also include young people as well.
 That’s because some of them won’t have the understanding of what might be real or what’s too good to be true.
 If you’re a student, please refer back to this article as often as possible.
 If you’re a parent, do everything you can not only to protect yourself but also your child from this and all other scams that exist.